p4lang/behavioral-model/docs/runtime_CLI.md

 article](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md#pseudocode-for-what-happens-at-the-end-of-ingress-and-egress-processing)
 for more details on how `simple_switch` deals with cloned packets.

-TBD: How many clone sessions are supported by `simple_switch`, without using any special default compilation options nor modifications to the source code?

-`simple_switch` supports 1023 independent clone sessions, numbered from 1 up to 1023, also called mirroring sessions.
+`simple_switch` supports 32,768 independent clone sessions, numbered from 0 up to 32,767, also called mirroring sessions.
 When a packet is cloned, you specify which clone session you want it to use in the P4 program call of the clone operation.